Live in Canada Permanently

+You can live in Canada permanently by applying for permanent resident status through a suitable immigration program.
 Permanent residents enjoy many of the rights and privileges of Canadian citizens, including access to healthcare, education, and protection under Canadian law, but they are not able to vote or run for political office.

 Permanent Resident Classes